Causes of Erectile Dysfunction in Men

 High blood sugar and insulin resistance damage blood vessels and nerves over time, increasing erectile dysfunction risk.
 Men with long-standing diabetes commonly experience sexual issues, which are common Causes of Erectile Dysfunction in Men.

 Diabetes erectile dysfunction cause is widely recognized, as prolonged high blood sugar damages both nerves and blood vessels.
-This makes diabetes one of the leading long-term contributors to erectile problems.
+This makes diabetes one of the leading long-term contributors to erectile problems, commonly described as diabetes erectile dysfunction.

-Better glucose control, weight management, and targeted Causes of Erectile Dysfunction in Men, therapies can reduce symptoms and improve outcomes.
+Better glucose control, weight management, and targeted therapies can reduce symptoms and improve outcomes.

 Neurological disorders and spinal injuries